-This Salmon Carpaccio is made with fresh salmon, lemon, shallots, dill, capers and a homemade mustard dressing.
+This Salmon Carpaccio with Capers and Shallots is made with fresh salmon, lemon, shallots, dill, capers and a homemade mustard dressing.

 The first time I tried this salmon carpaccio was in little Italy in NYC.
 I have never had anything like it!
 It is so light, healthy and it’s become a frequent snack I have.
 If you use smoked salmon, it makes it so much easier to me.
 If you have a good local fish market, I would love for you to try using the fresh salmon.
 Both variations can be found below.